 Buy the Military Promotional tickets

-If your family is active-duty or retired military, Disney has special priced 4 and 5 day ticket options (and they include Park Hopper).
+Disney has special priced 4 and 5 day ticket options for military families (and they include Park Hopper).
 These special tickets are almost half the price of standard admission tickets.

 If your Disney trip will be 4-5 days, this is a great option.
 Tickets can be purchased at your local base ticket office and spouses can use these (with proper military ID) even if the sponsor can’t go!

 As part of their Armed Forces Salute program, they also offer discounts on Disney World property hotels (subject to availability and black out dates).
 You do have to call to book this discount, you can’t get it by booking online.